asharan2buff/Hands-on-with-Spark/README.md

 - **Task 1.3**, you are required to run the simulation using both the Spark and non-Spark implementations with `[200, 1,000, 5,000, 10,000]` birds for `500` frames.
 Record the time cost per frame for both implementations and include these results in your report, along with a discussion of your observations.

 - Present numerical results in your report, either as tables or plots for clarity, and write discussion on any trends observed.
-- Usage of any Artificial Intelligence tools to generate text will result in a -5 in the course.
+- Reports with obvious signs of AI-generated content will result in a -5 point deduction for the course.
+Ensure that the report reflects original work without clear indicators of AI generation.
+Using AI tools for grammar correction is allowed.

 ---